This post may contain affiliate links. Please read our disclosure policy.

 Try two “chia eggs” (2 tablespoons ground white chia seeds + 2 to 3 tablespoons lukewarm water, mixed and allowed to gel).
 A “flax egg” might also work, but tends to add unwelcome flavor.

 This is a simple recipe that is mixed together beginning with dry ingredients, then adding wet ingredients.
 But the wet ingredients are prepared a bit differently.
-Let's walk through the recipe:
+We'll walk through the steps here, but please scroll down to the recipe card for exact ingredient amounts:

 Prepare the zucchini

-Whisk all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, cinnamon, if using, and sugars) in a large mixing bowl.
+Whisk all the dry ingredients (gluten free flour blend including xanthan gum, baking powder, baking soda, salt, cinnamon, if using, and sugars) in a large mixing bowl so there are no unwanted pockets of leavening.

-Toss the chocolate chips in a bit of the dry ingredients and set them aside.
-Add half the zucchini to the dry ingredients and mix throughout.
+Toss the chocolate chips in a bit of the dry ingredients and set them aside to add later.
+This helps keep the chips from sinking to the bottom of the bread during baking.

 Bake at 325°F until a toothpick inserted in the center comes out mostly clean.
-Allow it to cool briefly in the pan, then transfer to a wire rack to cool completely.
+Allow it to cool briefly in the pan so the bread is stable enough to move without cracking.
+Lift the bread carefully by the overhung parchment paper to transfer it to a wire rack to cool completely.

 Expert tips